Pseudo-Simulation for Autonomous Driving: Pseudo-Simulation

 In Stage 1, we infer the ego agent's motion based on an initial observation from the test dataset.
 We then simulate a simplified Bird's Eye View (BEV) representation of the scene forward for a fixed time horizon, obtaining a score as well as an endpoint to be used later in Stage 2.

 \boldparagraph{BEV Simulation} The 4-second trajectory predicted by the agent is executed using a kinematic bicycle model~\cite{Rajamani2011Springer} and an LQR controller~\cite{Lehtomaki1981TAC} at 10Hz.
 The trajectory is committed for the entire simulation horizon, and no closed-loop feedback is provided to the agent during this time.
 Unlike related prior work~\cite{Dauner2024NEURIPS}, which uses non-reactive traffic to simplify implementation (\ie, neighboring vehicles follow their recorded trajectories without reacting to the ego agent), we improve the simulation realism with reactive traffic.
 Background vehicles (represented as oriented bounding boxes) respond to the ego agent using a rule-based planner called the Intelligent Driver Model (IDM)~\cite{Treiber2000}.
+Pedestrians, static obstacles, and other non-vehicle actors follow their recorded trajectories without reacting to the ego agent.

 \boldparagraph{Extended PDM Score} Our metric, the Extended Predictive Driver Model Score (EPDMS)~\cite{Li2025ARXIVb}, builds on the PDMS introduced in prior work~\cite{Dauner2024NEURIPS}.
 Besides minor modifications (detailed in the supplementary material), the design of the metric is largely consistent with~\cite{Li2025ARXIVb}.
 It combines multiplicative penalties for rule violations with a weighted average of several subscores: Here, $\mathcal{M}_\text{pen} = \{\text{NC}, \text{DAC}, \text{DDC}, \text{TLC}\}$ and $\mathcal{M}_\text{avg} = \{\text{TTC}, \text{EP}, \text{HC}, \text{LK}, \text{EC}\}$ (\tabref{tab:epdms_weights}).
-Unlike prior work~\cite{Li2025ARXIVb}, to prevent penalizing contextually justified maneuvers, we introduce a novel filtering mechanism for the EPDMS.
+Unlike prior work~\cite{Li2025ARXIVb}, to prevent penalizing contextually justified maneuvers, we introduce a novel filtering mechanism ($\text{filter}_m$) for the EPDMS.
 If a rule violation is also committed by the human expert driver in the same scene, the penalty is ignored.
-This avoids penalizing infractions due to label noise or valid behaviors, such as briefly entering the opposite lane to bypass a static obstacle:
+This avoids penalizing infractions due to label noise or valid behaviors, such as briefly entering the opposite lane to bypass a static obstacle.